discovery-unicamp/ale-exercise-book/src/ch02-03-debugging-a-program.md

    - a2:
    - a3:

-6. What are the values ​​of the following registers in hexadecimal representation when the contents of a1 and a2 are different from 0 and have the same value?
+6. What are the values ​​of the following registers in hexadecimal representation when the contents of a1 and a2 are different from 0 and have the same value for the first time?

    - a0:
    - a3: